ReverseAndBot/Snapchat-Bot/README.md

 >
 > Release of the SaaS solution (see below) to the ***next group of selected qualified customers***: approx. around mid-September 2024
 >
-> Reasons for the current delays: Pending server hardware delivery, issues at the housing provider.
+> Reasons for the current delays: Pending server hardware delivery, issues at 2 of the housing providers.

 > [!IMPORTANT]
-> Please follow us and "star" this repository to
+> Please follow us and also "star" and watch this repository to
 > - receive updates
 > - get notified about new modules and features
 > - not miss the release with limited customer slots (given to a new ***group of selected qualified customers***)